XanaduAI/strawberryfields/doc/introduction/remote.rst

 Rgate(-1.173) | (q[5])
 MeasureFock | (q[0], q[1], q[2], q[3], q[4], q[5], q[6], q[7])

-and even saved as a new Blackbird script using the ``io.save`` function:
+and even saved as a new Blackbird script using the :func:`~.io.save` function:

 >>> from strawberryfields.io import save
 >>> save("test_compiled.xbb", prog)